EssBuilds/MentalHealthDetox/README.md

 - **Nature Excursions**: Guided walks and activities to immerse you in the Lake District’s natural beauty.

 ---

-## Booking Information

-Our Wellness Detox Retreat is available in both **weekend** and **week-long** packages.
-Group sizes are limited to ensure personal attention, and early booking is recommended.
-For more details on availability and pricing, please visit our [website](#) or contact us directly.

----

-## Testimonials
+## User Stories

 > "I arrived feeling overwhelmed and left feeling completely restored.
 The Lake District is the perfect place to reset, and the wellness team took care of every detail.
 Highly recommend!" – **Emma R.**

 > "This retreat gave me the tools to manage my stress and develop healthier habits.
 The location, food, and activities were all amazing.
 A life-changing experience!" – **John D.**

+---

+## Booking Information

+Our Wellness Detox Retreat is available in both **weekend** and **week-long** packages.
+Group sizes are limited to ensure personal attention, and early booking is recommended.
+For more details on availability and pricing, please visit our [website](#) or contact us directly.

 ---